twopoint71/reuptime/README.md

 1. Implement additional monitor types.
 The web app framework is sort of there to support this in host and graph interactions.
 2. Implement alert notifications.
 Under Admin Tools > Global Settings add a configuration item for a destination email relay.
 3. Fix the CSV imports
+4. Write Tests
-4. The suggestion box is open.
+5. The suggestion box is open.

 ## Tips
 If the ping service is run in user space, it may fail due to permissions.